jaramir/qmk_firmware/keyboards/preonic/keymaps/cesco/readme.md

 I press enter a lot when trying to right shift, going to force myself to use layers by moving both to enter and backspace to raise/lower spacebar and add the right shift again

 Adding my favourite intellij shortcut as a single key (for fun!)

+Not bad except for qwerty hating the home row and the arrow key being hard to combine with modifiers

+Moving the arrow layer to the right thumb and practicing dvorak...